Unlocking the Power of Fractions: A thorough look

 Working with fractions can sometimes lead to errors.
 Here are some common mistakes and how to avoid them:

 - Adding or subtracting fractions without a common denominator: This is a fundamental error.
-Always ensure that fractions have a common denominator before adding or subtracting them.
+Always check that fractions have a common denominator before adding or subtracting them.

 - Incorrectly finding the least common multiple (LCM): Double-check your LCM calculations to ensure you are using the smallest common multiple.